-Do not include the compact spare tire in the tire rotation.
+If the vehicle has a compact spare tire, do not include it in the tire rotation.

 Adjust the front and rear tires to the recommended inflation pressure on the Tire and Loading Information label after the tires have been rotated.
-See Tire Pressure ♀ 322 and Vehicle Load Limits ♀ 209.
+See Tire Pressure \Rightarrow 326 and Vehicle Load Limits \Rightarrow 217.

 Reset the Tire Pressure Monitor System.
-See Tire Pressure Monitor Operation ⇒ 324.
+See Tire Pressure Monitor Operation ⇔ 329.
+Check that all wheel nuts are properly tightened.
+See "Wheel Nut Torque" under Capacities and Specifications ⇔ 387.

 Rust or dirt on a wheel, or on the parts to which it is fastened, can make wheel nuts become loose after time.
-The wheel could come off and cause an accident.
+The wheel could come off and cause a crash.
 When changing a wheel, remove any rust or dirt from places where the wheel attaches to the vehicle.
 In an emergency, a cloth or a paper towel can be used; however, use a scraper or wire brush later to remove all rust or dirt.